EO4wellness/leary-leerie/READmes-course-notes.md

-Udacity Course:  Writing READMEs
+Udacity Course:  Writing READMEs<br>
-Course Developer: Walter Latimer
+Course Developer: Walter Latimer <br>

 Documentation is an important part of the development process.
 Walter begins the course by explaining how a recipe book is like technical documentation.
 He states that a Recipe Book exists to help us put to TASTY use the ingredients and tools we have in our kitchens.
 Likewise, technical documentation helps us make sense of code.